kaixih/tf_op_graph/README.md

 A visualization tool to display TF-Grappler optimized op graph.
 Grappler is the default graph optimization system in the TensorFlow runtime.
-Many different graph optimization passes will be applied before the execution, such as layout optimization, remapping optimizations, etc. (See [here](https://www.tensorflow.org/guide/graph_optimization)).
+Many different graph optimization passes will be applied before the actual execution, such as layout optimization, remapping optimizations, etc. (For the full list of optimization passes, see [here](https://www.tensorflow.org/guide/graph_optimization)).
 The traditional way to display the op graph is via Tensorboard; however, Tensorboard only shows the op graph before the grappler passes.
 To better understand how the grappler